 As a CNN Anchor and Global Correspondent, Gene reported on the fall of the Berlin Wall, the liberation of Kuwait, U.S. troops in Somalia, the U.S invasion of Panama and the Exxon Valdez disaster.
 With NBC, as Moscow Correspondent, and later with CNN, Randall chronicled the turmoil that led to the collapse of the Soviet Union.
 He also specialized in American politics, keeping viewers up to date on five U.S. Presidential races, both from the road and as a Washington host of “Inside Politics” and “This Week in Politics”.

 That experience and world stage savvy form the bedrock of Gene Randall Enterprises.
 It is the “go to” place for services ranging from media training, international and corporate video production and panel-moderating to hosting corporate, association and non-profit group meetings and online interviewing.

 Recent years have brought a wide variety of Media Training clients Gene’s way.
 Business executives, trade association leaders, book-tour authors and others see his work as extremely cost-effective in dramatically upgrading their media-readiness.
 (Please see the Media Training and Endorsements pages).
-Long-form videos on international issues also play a major role in Randall’s portfolio.
+Long-form videos on international, domestic and business issues also play a major role in Randall’s portfolio.
 (Call for particulars.)

 In San Francisco, Gene skillfully handled the North American meeting of the COLAS Group, world leader in road construction and maintenance.
 Using a proven TV talk-show format, he anchored a three-hour workshop promoting COLAS’ commitment to a culture of continuous improvement and the need for its companies to embrace the concept of change to drive future growth and profitability.

-Randall twice moderated high-powered panels on U.S foreign trade at gatherings co-sponsored by the Commerce Department and the District Export Council.
+Randall twice moderated high-powered panels on U.S foreign trade at gatherings co-sponsored by the U.S Commerce Department and the District Export Council.
 He also acted as Master of Ceremonies.